Intermediate links of plane curves: Introduction

-In our notes we give a partial remedy to this problem.
-We consider a complex stereographic projection of $S_r$ minus a point onto $\Cc\times\Rr$.
-The image of $L_r$ is then projected to $\Cc$ and a link diagram $D_r$ of $L_r$ is obtained.
-The main tool in studying $D_r$ is by looking at its changes as the radius $r$ increases.
-In this paper we will assume that the curve $\mathcal{C}$ is smooth, it not a strong restriction since any $\Cc$-link can be obtained as the intersection of a smooth curve and a sphere.
-When $r$ is small, $L_r$ is an unknot (or empty) and $D_r$ is a round circle (or it is empty).
+\begin{theorem} Suppose that the link $L_r$ is strongly quasipositive fibered and $n_-=\ind_{\#}(D_r)$, where $\ind_{\#}$ is its doubly negative index.
+Then the Murasugi--Przytycki algorithm of Section~\ref{sec:murasugiprzytycki} followed by the Yamada--Vogel algorithm applied to $D_r$ gives a quasipositive braid. \end{theorem}

+The proof of Theorems~\ref{main1} and~\ref{main2} uses a result of Etnyre--van Horn-Morris, stated in Theorem~\ref{th:et}.
+Their result gives necessary and sufficient conditions for a braid representing a strongly quasipositive and fibered link, to be quasipositive.
+The conditions are given in terms of the algebraic length of the braid, the number of strands and the Euler characteristics of the fiber.
+Now the Yamada--Vogel algorithm allows us to control the algebraic length of the resulting braid, as well as its number of strands, provided we know the number of negative Seifert circles, the writhe, and the rotation number of the link diagram at the input.
+Therefore we need to control the writhe and the rotation number of the link diagram $D_r$.
+Finding such control is the main technical part of the present article.

+The methods that we use to estimate the writhe and the rotation number of $D_r$ are a variant of Morse theory.
+We study changes of the diagram $D_r$ as $r$ goes from $0$ to infinity.
+When $r$ is small, $L_r$ is an unknot and $D_r$ is a round circle.
 As $r$ grows, essentially two phenomena can happen.
-Either for some $r$, $\mathcal{C}$ ceases to be transverse to $S_r$.
-This corresponds to adding a handle to $\mathcal{C}\cap B_r$; the isotopy class of $L_r$ changes.
-The other possibility is that the isotopy class of $L_r$ is preserved, only the diagram $D_r$ changes.
+One possibility is that for some $r$, $\mathcal{C}$ ceases to be transverse to $S_r$: this corresponds to adding a handle to $\mathcal{C}\cap B_r$ and the isotopy class of $L_r$ changes.
+The other case is when the isotopy class of $L_r$ is preserved, but the diagram $D_r$ changes.
 For a generic $\mathcal{C}$ this change is a Reidemeister move.

-What was said before holds for any smooth curve.
-Using the complex structure of $\mathcal{C}$, by analysis in local coordinates we can restrict possible Reidemeister moves.
-More precisely, we have the following result.
+Using the complex structure of $\mathcal{C}$ and a detailed analysis in local coordinates, we can restrict possible Reidemeister moves.
+More precisely, we have the following result, which is the main technical result of the article.
 Refer to Figure~\ref{fig:R1moves} for notation of Reidemeister moves.

-\begin{theorem*}[see Theorem~\ref{th:reid1}, Sections \ref{sec:changes} and \ref{sec:euler}] Out of 8 directed Reidemeister $\reid_1$ moves, only $\reid_1^{\uparrow\boxplus\oplus}$ and $\reid_1^{\downarrow\boxminus\ominus}$ can happen if $\mathcal{C}$ is a complex algebraic curve.
-Furthermore, the only possible $0$--handle attachment is the one that increases the winding number $rot(D_r)$, while the $1$--handle attachment always decreases it. \end{theorem*}
+\begin{theorem} Out of 8 directed Reidemeister $\reid_1$ moves, only $\reid_1^{\uparrow\boxplus\oplus}$ and $\reid_1^{\downarrow\boxminus\ominus}$ can happen if $\mathcal{C}$ is a complex algebraic curve.
+Furthermore, we have restrictions on the handle attachments.
+The only possible $0$--handle attachment is the one that increases the winding number $rot(D_r)$, while the only possible $1$--handle attachment always decreases the winding number. \end{theorem}